 Employees can receive automated emails and reminders about their assignments, tests and performance during and after training.
 This helps employees to remain motivated and seek more of these internal certifications.
-As an HR professional, these internal certifications help you to choose your best employees for promotions and for tasks that require more responsibilities.
+As an HR professional, these internal certifications help you choose your best employees for promotions and tasks requiring more responsibilities.

-There are a number of reasons why internal certifications are important.
+There are several reasons why internal certifications are important.
 They help you to boost the morale of your employees while they gain helpful knowledge.
-This knowledge is in turn helpful for you as a company, as that your employees do better work with increased skills.
-Employees' increased skills will help you to reap the benefits before they quit their jobs.
+This knowledge is helpful for you as a company, as your employees do better work with increased skills.
+Employees’ increased skills will help you to reap the benefits before they quit their jobs.

 Though investing in employees is becoming difficult because of the culture of impermanency, they will still be useful because employees tend to stay back when they are provided training and other opportunities.
 Moreover, you could lure the employees to stay back with promotions, which they certainly deserve after having completed internal certifications related to their areas of specialization.